The rules for getting care may change for a short time in areas where one of these has happened:

 - A governor has declared it an emergency or disaster.
 Visit your state government's website to find out if your area is affected.

-- The Secretary of the Public Health Emergency website.
-Or call us at 1-800-MEDICARE (1-800-633-4227) to find out if your area is affected. has declared a public health emergency.
-Visit the HHS
+- The Secretary of the Department of Health and Human Service (HHS) has declared a public health emergency.
+Visit the HHS Public Health Emergency website.
+Or call us at 1-800-MEDICARE (1-800-633-4227) to find out if your area is affected.

-- Seeing your doctor in a disaster or emergency
+- Visiting your doctor in a disaster or emergency

-, you can always see any doctor who accepts Medicare.
+If you have Original Medicare , you can always visit any doctor who accepts Medicare.
 If you have a Medicare Advantage Plan or other Medicare health plan, your plan may make temporary changes to its rules when health plan services get disrupted during an emergency or disaster.
 Read about how to see your doctor in a disaster or emergency.

 - Getting your prescriptions in a disaster or emergency